 This technology can be widely used in epidemiological studies conducted in developing areas due to the ease with which it can be adapted to the conditions prevailing in such countries.

 The disposable enterics card (DEC) is a LOC-based application that helps detect enteric infections caused by organisms such as Escherichia coli O157:H7, Shigella dysenteriae, Salmonella, and Shiga Toxin-producing Escherichia coli.
-These organisms can be detected from a small amount of fecal samples on a microchip.
+These organisms can be detected from a small number of fecal samples on a microchip.

 Handheld diagnostic devices using LOC can rapidly analyze blood samples of patients and precisely detect various strains of HIV, thus allowing tailored treatment plans which are more effective and also helping to minimize drug wastage and drug resistance.